 This course introduces students to the way sociologists carry out research into specific areas of social life.
 Different areas are examined from year to year.
-The four areas examined currently are: how people behave in social groups and organisations; the social and cultural differences between men and women; youth subcultures; and the Catholic Church in modem Irish society.
+The four areas examined currently are: how people behave in social groups and organisations; the social and cultural differences between men and women; youth subcultures; and the Catholic Church in modern Irish Society.

-SOC 1004 Contemporary Irish Society
+Contemporary Irish Society